gethop-dev/hydrogen.duct-template/README.md

 `lein new duct <project name> +site +cljs +hydrogen/core`

 You can optionally add `+hydrogen/session.cognito` to add OIDC-based session management or `+hydrogen/session.keycloak` to add keycloak-based session management.
+Keep in mind that those two profiles are mutually exclusive.

 ## License